Welcome to our 2018-2019 incoming class!

 II.
 Tuition scholarships for students with other demonstrated need

 Our financial aid program guarantees that all students who pass our entrance exam are able to join our community regardless of family income.
-Potential financial aid students need to sign up for and take an entrance exam.
-Parents should send an email to email@example.com for financial aid application instructions, which include submitting a questionnaire and financial information.
+Please email us at firstname.lastname@example.org for financial aid application instructions, which include submitting a questionnaire and financial information.

 Math-M-Addicts New York, Inc. notice of nondiscriminatory policy as to students